 “You already did the hard part by photographing the product.
 The listing should not be the bottleneck.”

-Watch the flow from image upload to Shopify-ready draft so the value is concrete before you install.
+Watch the flow from image upload to Shopify-ready listing so the value is concrete before you install.

 Start with the plan that matches your catalog pace.
 The workflow stays the same as you scale up.